Clearing – Frequently Asked Questions

 Q. I haven't achieved the grades required for my chosen university course, and I'm feeling very disheartened.
 Do you have any advice?

 A. Stay positive!
 You have a number of options.

-You might want to consider asking your first choice university what you can do over the coming year to make a successful application next year, such as volunteer work, work experience, or simply better grades.
+You might want to consider asking your first choice university what you can do over the coming year to make a successful application for next year, such as volunteer work, work experience, or simply better grades.

-While it's important to stay positive, you should try to be realistic – particularly if you're considering changing your subject.
+While it's important to stay positive, you should try to be realistic – particularly if you're considering changing subject.
 Assuming you made your original decisions on what and where to study after careful research, make sure you now carry out any more research required.
 Consider attending some open days and interviews offered by universities to Clearing applicants.